Make Your Community Safe and Secure with the Right Door Entry System

 A door entry system is a basic access control solution.

-It enables property owners and community managers to set permissions for who can access doors, side entrances, gates, garages and elevators across the property.
+It enables property owners and community managers to set permissions for who can access doors, side entrances, gates, garages, package rooms, parking structures, elevators, and more across the property.
 Every community needs to control access for security reasons yet balance that with easy access for its residents.
 Properties of every kind have different people living in one place who may or may not know each other.
-The purpose of a door entry system is to allow residents, their guests, managers and vendors to enter and exit the space in the most secure and visible way possible.
+The purpose of a door entry system is to allow residents, their guests, managers, and vendors to enter and exit the space in the most secure and visible way possible.

 How a Door Entry System Works

-A door entry system works by confirming the identities of permissioned tenants.
-It also provides a way to authorize access to the property for guests such as visitors, cleaning crews, service people and delivery drivers.
+A door entry system works by confirming the identities of people with permission to enter.
+It also provides a way to authorize access to the property for guests such as visitors, cleaning crews, service people, and delivery drivers.

 All door entry systems need outdoor hardware, which is often installed at the entrance.
 This hardware is called the base station.
 Some doorway entry systems also require hardware installed in every unit throughout the property.
 Those devices are called substations.